-How much on average does it cost to remodel a bathroom?
-Bathrooms are usually the smallest spaces in a home and sometimes you can do an easy bathroom update on a budget by simply updating hardware or swapping out your 90s lighting.
-But, they can also be the most expensive to remodel, especially a master bathroom complete overhaul.
+The good news is that bathrooms are usually the smallest spaces in a home and sometimes you can do an easy bathroom mini makeover on a tight budget updating hardware or swapping out your 90s lighting with a DIY project.
+But they can also be the most expensive to remodel, especially a master bathroom complete overhaul.
 Plumbing, electrical work, carpentry, and more all play a role.
 So it’s a room you absolutely want to plan out before jumping into demo mode.
 It can be tempting to rip out those decades-old countertops and shower doors.
-However, you want to make sure you have all the details in place first so you know exactly what you’ll be doing.
+However, the best way is to have a design in place first, so you know exactly what you’ll be doing.
 Prioritize your budget by hiring an interior designer to work through the planning and design up front.
 It’s also a great way to avoid change orders and surprise costs to your project.

 So, without further ado, let’s talk updating the 1990s bathroom.
 Because chances are, if you don’t have some of these elements in your bathroom, your neighbor most certainly does.